IonThruster/IonThruster/README.md

 ### [CUTLASS](https://github.com/NVIDIA/cutlass)

 CUTLASS is a collection of CUDA C++ templates for implementing high-performance matrix-multiplication (GEMM) and other frequently used computations in deep learning and high-performance computing.
-As a core contributor, I work on developing and optimizing these templates to leverage the capabilities of NVIDIA GPUs.
+As a core contributor, I work on developing and optimizing these kernels to optimally leverage the capabilities of NVIDIA GPUs.

 ## 💬 Ask me about ...